Moduli of flat connections in positive characteristic: Local systems in positive characteristic

 \begin{lemma} The stack $\Ssplit$ is \'etale locally isomorphic to $\Pic(Y/X)$.
-In particular it is locally of finite presentation, smooth and universally open over the base. \end{lemma} \begin{proof} We have seen in Theorem $\ref{thm:relative_curve}$ that every Azumaya algebra splits relatively over $X$.
-Therefore there exists an \'etale cover $\{U_i\}$ of $X$, such that $\D$ splits over $U_i \times_X Y$.
+Moreover, it is locally of finite presentation, smooth and universally open over the base. \end{lemma} \begin{proof} We have seen in Theorem $\ref{thm:relative_curve}$ that every Azumaya algebra splits relatively over $X$.
+Therefore there exists an \'etale cover $(U_i)$ of $X$, such that $\D$ splits over $U_i \times_X Y$.
 Since two splittings of an Azumaya algebra are related by line bundles this gives rise to an isomorphism $U_i \times_X \Ssplit \cong \Pic(U_i \times_X Y/U_i)$.

 See Proposition 9.4.17 in \cite{MR2223410} for a proof that $\Pic(Y/X)$ is locally of finite presentation.
+In \emph{loc. cit.} it is assumed that $X$ is a curve but their proof generalises verbatim to the case of orbicurves.
 Moreover $\Pic(Y/X)$ is smooth as the deformation theory of line bundles on curves is unobstructed.
-A flat morphism which is locally of finite presentation is universally open according to Proposition 2.4.6 in EGA IV.2 (cf. \cite{MR0199181}). \end{proof}
+A flat morphism which is locally of finite presentation is universally open, according to Proposition 2.4.6 in EGA IV.2 (cf. \cite{MR0199181}). \end{proof}